rpgreview/papersandpaychecks/pnp.md

 **Craft (pharmaceutical)**

 A Craft (pharmaceutical) check is used to compound drugs, whether to produce a tablet, liquid, or even gaseous medicine.
-This includes the ability to dispense safe and effective doseages to aid healing, or conversely, to deliberately provide poisonous dosages.
+This includes the ability to dispense safe and effective dosages to aid healing, or conversely, to deliberately provide poisonous dosages.
 Use of this skill is effective for hospital pharmaceutical professions, clinical pharmacy, ambulatory care, veterinary pharmacy etc.

 **Craft (writing)**